-- Place a large pan over medium-high heat, add enough some oil, just enough to cover the surface of the pan.
+- Place a large pan over medium-high heat, and add enough oil, just enough to cover the surface of the pan.

-- Ones the oil is hot, place the slice plantain and fry on both sides until a little charred.
+- Once the oil is hot, place the sliced plantain and fry on both sides until a little charred.